Traffic Data Speeds Up Road Safety Efforts

 It’s obvious that attempting to eradicate road fatalities and serious injuries is quite the task.
 To do so we’ll need to successfully enact informed decisions across all stakeholders including:

 - vehicle manufacturers,

 If each of these entities has access to the right information, those changes will be easier to design, more effective in their execution and cause less problems down the track.

-After attending the 2019 Australasian Road Safety Conference, it was clear that some of the changes we need to make include:
+Some of the changes we need to make include:

 - Mandating Safe Systems Approach to vehicle design, driver education, speed enforcement and road design.

 - Developing star ratings for roads (considering vulnerable road users).